RobertLeisner/Bodoconsult.Core.Database/README.md

 # How to use the library

-The source code contains a NUnit test class, the following source code is extracted from.
-It sample shows the most helpful use cases for the library.
+The source code contain a NUnit test classes, the following source code is extracted from.
+The samples below show the most helpful use cases for the library.

     [TestFixture]
     public class TestsSqlClientConnManager